Song of Solomon 1:10

-Your cheeks are lovely with ornaments, your neck with chains of gold (Song of Solomon 1:10).
+Your cheeks are lovely with ornaments, your neck with chains of gold.

 I’m doing some facial exercises lately, one of which is to smile as if I really mean it.
 Then I am supposed to press into my cheeks to deflate the smile, somehow.
 I don’t think my cheeks have any muscle in them at all.
 There’s nothing to resist when I press.
 I don’t think my cheeks have any use whatsoever.
 Oh, yes, I know, they keep the food in my mouth while I chew, but what kind of ornaments could possibly be on my cheeks?